How The TMB Tone Stack Works

 Turning the Treble Pot does not change the Treble Cap + Treble Pot high pass filter cutoff frequency because the Treble Pot's full 250k of resistance is always in the filter's path to ground--moving the Treble Pot's wiper does not change this.
 Turning the Treble Pot adjusts the balance between high frequencies on the top side of the Treble Pot and Bass & Mid frequencies on the bottom side of the pot.

-The Bass Pot setting has no effect on the treble high pass filter cutoff frequency because the treble filter's path to ground can flow through the Bass and Mid Caps which avoids the Bass Pot.
+The Bass Pot setting has no effect on the treble high pass filter cutoff frequency because the treble filter's path to ground can flow through the Bass and Mid Caps to flow around the Bass Pot.

 The Tone Slope Resistor got its name because its resistance affects the balance between high frequencies that flow across the top of the tone stack and bass & mid frequencies that flow below through the rest of the tone stack.
 A smaller Tone Slope Resistor will tilt the frequency balance toward bass frequencies by reducing treble and increasing bass.
 A larger resistor will tilt it toward high freqs and less bass.
 A larger Tone Slope Resistor will also reduce the Tone Stack's load (raise its impedance).
 That's one of the reasons the Fender blackface amps use a 100k Tone Slope resistor.